 ALLEGED MYTHS AND LEGENDS ABOUT ALAGBA

 Like some items in African traditional palaces, Alagba has been alleged to exist for mystical and spiritual purposes like some items found in African traditional palaces.
-When speaking with Mr Ajamu Oluwatoyin about this in his office, he said Alagba is just a mere tortoise that God blessed with age, he continued by saying Alagba has never been treated as sacred.
+When speaking with Mr Ajamu Oluwatoyin about this in his office, he said Alagba is just a mere tortoise that God blessed with age, he continued by saying Alagba was never treated as sacred.
 “In fact, the tortoise eats food remnants from the palace.

-He futher said that some people believe the tortoise is immortal.
+He further said that some people believe the tortoise is immortal.
 However, in 2008, the tortoise fell sick and suddenly developed a lump on the right side of its mouth.
 The king, HRM Oba Dr Oladunni Oyewumi was duly informed and he ordered that the tortoise be referred to the Veterinary hospital in Mokola, Ibadan for medical attention.
 They later called the king from the hospital that it was a sign of old age.
 The veterinary doctor said they had to carry out a surgery on the tortoise but the king decided to avoid the operation and ordered that the tortoise returned to the palace where it recovered by itself.
-With this, he concluded by saying that it was a proof that the tortoise is not immortal and it can die any time.
+With this, he concluded by saying that it was proof that the tortoise is not immortal and it can die any time.

 Some other alleged myths include:

 It was a particular king that had become so old that turned himself to tortoise during a festival in the palace.